ConnectiveConsulting/ai-workshop/exercises/2.2-copilot-context/README.md

 ### Step 3.
 Provide context required for the task

-1. Add the following context to the prompt:
+1. Add the #fetch statement to the Microsoft .NET documentation.
+You

     > Change this class to use the new extension member syntax.
 Also, make the IsEmpty extension an extension property instead of a method.
     >